-What are the harmful conditions of the watchmen.
+What harmful conditions do the guards have?
 Harmful production factors

 Business 16.05.2020